Gruntfuggly/formatOnIdle/README.md

 ## Configuration

 Use `formatOnIdle.delay` to change the delay after which the formatting is triggered.
+The value is specified in milliseconds.
+The default delay is 1 second.

 `formatOnIdle.enabled` can be manually modified to set the state for specific file extensions.

 The position of the status bar button can be configured using `formatOnIdle.buttonAlignment` and `formatOnIdle.buttonPriority`.